laurent-clouet/sheepit-client/README.md

 * stop: stop the client after the current frame has finished
 * cancel: cancle the stop request
 * quit: stops the client directly without finishing the current frame
+* priority &lt;n&gt;: changes the priority for the next render job to the given nice value